PONZA-ME - Coasts and islands as models for Multidisciplinary and Ecosystem studies: welcome to PONZA Island

 The summer school aims to offer students a multidisciplinary educational opportunity to explore the different facets of Ponza Island (Italy), a small but complex environmental system that can be considered as a model for coastal and island ecological systems.
 Here the organizing institution (UNITUS, University of Tuscia) has a research and teaching facility dedicated to marine science.

-The courses will run both online and in presence to offer participants a hands-on journey 'from sea to insight,' covering the full process of marine and coastal ecosystem investigation — from field sampling techniques at sea, through laboratory analysis of samples, to data interpretation and scientific discussion (https://www.youtube.com/watch?v=QJcqQuRw0HM ).
-The knowledge acquired during the preparatory online sessions will be applied during the fieldwork, and complemented by short on-site briefings to consolidate key concepts: how to study, benefit and protect marine biodiversity, why islands are peculiar systems and how their ecosystems work.
+The courses will run both online and in person to offer participants a hands-on journey 'from sea to insight,' covering the full process of marine and coastal ecosystem investigation — from field sampling techniques at sea, through laboratory analysis of samples, to data interpretation and scientific discussion (https://www.youtube.com/watch?v=QJcqQuRw0HM).
+The knowledge acquired during the preparatory online sessions will be applied during the fieldwork and complemented by short on-site briefings to consolidate key concepts: how to study, benefit and protect marine biodiversity, why islands are peculiar systems and how their ecosystems work.
 All within the unique context of the Mediterranean basin.

 The main field/lab activities will deal with: